 With fewer visitors compared to the busy summer months, winter offers a peaceful and contemplative experience.
 Take a leisurely walk through the outdoor paths, enjoy the silence.
 There are plenty of quiet spots around the grounds to sit and enjoy the day.

-The Gardens also hosts multiple yoga sessions in the gardens daily.
+The Gardens also hosts multiple yoga sessions.
+These are indoors during the winter and move outdoors during the warmer months.
 Check here for the latest schedule.

 Blossoms of Light